edinburgh-napier/set09121/lectures/lecture4.md

 - Behaviours are the actions that an object undertakes. <!-- .element: class="fragment" -->
 - From an OO point of view, behaviours are implemented as methods of an object. <!-- .element: class="fragment" -->
 - Many of the behaviours are interlinked with the state of the object. <!-- .element: class="fragment" -->
-    - An engine requires fuel to be turned on.
 - Adding more behaviors to a game makes it harder to predict. <!-- .element: class="fragment" -->
     - Depending on the kind of game you want to create, this might be desirable or not.